bangskimus/Coursera-ReproducibleResearch-Week4/StormDataAnalysis.md

 Using the NOAA storm database, we aim to answer the following questions:
 1. Which type of events are most harmful with respect to population health?
 2. Which type of events have the greatest economic consequences?

+To answer the above questions, the focus will be on the following columns of the database:
+1. EVTYPE - event type
+2. FATALITIES - the number of fatalities
+3. INJURIES - the number of injuries
+4. PROPDMG - monetary amount of property damage
+5. PROPDMGEXP - quantifier for the property damage, i.e., is the amount in hundreds, thousands, millions.
+6. CROPDMG - monetary amount of crop damage
+7. CROPDMGEXP - quantifier for the crop damage, i.e., is the amount in hundreds, thousands, millions.

+Analysis will be performed on the mentioed columns to determine if data cleansing is required.
+Summaries of the data through aggregation will be perfomed to show the top weather event types causing health and economic problems and a plot for visualization.

 # Synopsis
 The analysis on the storm event database revealed that tornadoes are the most dangerous weather event to the population health causing both death and injury.
 The next most dangerous event types causing death are excessive heat and flash floods and